 *By texting the word SDZOO to 1-833-490-0799 you agree to receive automated promotional messages with how to secure my deeper ticket discount and this agreement isn’t a condition of any purchase.
 Msg and data rates may apply.
 2 msg/mo.
 Reply STOP to cancel.
 Read my full privacy policy.

-9. Try the New Wildlife Safari at San Diego Zoo Safari Park
+9. Try a Safari at San Diego Zoo Safari Park

-A handful of San Diego Zoo Safari Park tours are temporarily available for a private buyout, but the only one that will put you up-close with animals is the new Wildlife Safari.
+The San Diego Zoo Safari Park tours are called Safaris.
+The most popular one that will take you closer to animals in one of the savannahs is the Wildlife Safari.

-And the price starts at $399 for your entire group.
-You’ll still need San Diego Zoo Safari Park tickets and can use my promo code mentioned above for $6 off.
+You’ll still need San Diego Zoo Safari Park tickets and can use my above promo code to save even more.

 Koi swim in a pond at the Japanese Friendship Garden.